maliknaik16/dotvim/README.md

 ```

-## Some best vim color schmes
+## Some best Vim color schemes
-The following list shows the some of the cool colorschemes to use for Vim:
+Some best Vim color schemes to use are as follows:
 * gruvbox
 * onehalflight
 * tender